Maple Syrup is One of Minnesota's Sweetest Commodities!

 Minnesota does not make as much maple syrup as other states, like Vermont or Wisconsin.
 Yet, the state’s sap is a bit sweeter than other states.
 It has around 3% sugar content, while other states have around 2%.
 No one knows why Minnesota’s sap is sweeter, but it means that producers do not need to collect as much to make their syrup.

-And you don’t need to be a large producer to make maple syrup.
+You don’t need to be a large producer to make maple syrup.
 Lots of people just look in their backyard to find some maple trees.
 Making maple syrup is a fun hobby anyone can try!